Do you find it difficult to compare health insurance?

 Here’s good news.
 The Australian Government Rebate on private health insurance could help make your private health cover more affordable.
 The rebate is available to any Australian eligible for Medicare.
 The rebate is quick and easy to claim.
 You can choose to get it as a reduced premium, or receive it as a lump sum at tax time.
 When you join Bupa, we'll help you understand and nominate your most suitable rebate tier.

 However old you are, and whatever stage of life you’re at, peace of mind is invaluable.
 Hospital cover helps you feel in control, when the worst happens like illness or injury – because with private hospital cover you will generally have more choice in when, where and how you are treated.

-*Note: Thresholds are effective 1 July 2013 and are indexed annually.
+*Note: Thresholds are reviewed annually.
 On a family membership this increases by $1,500 per child after the first child.
 The family thresholds apply to single parent families, couples including de facto couples.
 There are specific rules for calculating adjusted taxable income for Medicare Levy Surcharge and income testing purposes.
 For more information go to ato.gov.au